Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Introduction

 The central idea of generative modelling stems around training a generative model whose samples $\tilde{\vec{x}} \sim p_\theta(\tilde{\vec{x}})$ come from the same distribution as the training data distribution, $\vec{x} \sim p_d(\vec{x})$.
-The first neural generative models, energy-based models achieved this by defining an energy function on data points proportional to likelihood, however, these struggled to scale to complex high dimensional data such as natural images, and require Monte Carlo Markov Chain (MCMC) sampling during both training and inference, a slow iterative process.
-In recent years there has been renewed interest in generative models, in general this has been driven by the advent of large freely available datasets as well as advances in both general deep learning architectures and generative models, breaking new ground in terms of visual fidelity and sampling speed.
+Early neural generative models, energy-based models achieved this by defining an energy function on data points proportional to likelihood, however, these struggled to scale to complex high dimensional data such as natural images, and require Markov Chain Monte Carlo (MCMC) sampling during both training and inference, a slow iterative process.
+In recent years there has been renewed interest in generative models driven by the advent of large freely available datasets as well as advances in both general deep learning architectures and generative models, breaking new ground in terms of visual fidelity and sampling speed.
 In many cases, this has been achieved using latent variables $\vec{z}$ which are easy to sample from and/or calculate the density of, instead learning $p(\vec{x}, \vec{z})$; this requires marginalisation over the unobserved latent variables, however in general, this is intractable.
 Generative models therefore typically make trade-offs in execution time, architecture, or optimise proxy functions.
-Choosing what to optimise for has significant implications for sample quality, with directly optimising likelihood often leading to significantly worse sample quality than alternative functions.
+Choosing what to optimise for has implications for sample quality, with direct likelihood optimisation often leading to worse sample quality than alternatives.

+Interrelated with generative models is the field of self-supervised learning where the focus is on learning good intermediate representations that can be used for downstream tasks without supervision \cite{jing2020self}.
+As such, generative models can in general also be considered self-supervised, however, not all self-supervised models are generative models.
+Types of self-supervised objectives include auxiliary classification losses such as predicting the rotation of inputs, masked losses where the model must predict the true value of some inputs which have been masked out, and contrastive losses which learn an embedding space where similar data points are close and different points are far apart.